Gurumurthys1/SR-FLIPFLOP-USING-CASE/README.md

 **RESULTS**
-To sucessfully implement  SR flipflop using verilog and validating their functionality using their functional tables
+To sucessfully verified SR flipflop using verilog and validating their functionality using their functional tables